 - 1. To support and maintain academic integrity and academic excellence. - 2.
-To educate students in: - a. every phase of funeral service including its history and current trends; - b. the laws, regulations and guidelines at the federal, state, provincial-territorial and local regulatory levels: - c. public health, safety and welfare in caring for human remains; and, - d. the necessary proficiency and skills for the profession. - To respond to and provide for the educational and academic needs of the funeral industry. - To actively seek, maintain and cultivate a qualified and diverse faculty and staff dedicated to accomplishing the goals of AAMI. - To provide quality instructional programs, appropriate technologies, support services and staff to achieve our educational goals. - 6.
-To promote a climate that enhances diversity, teamwork and student success. - 7.
-To be a visible and responsive leader within the funeral service industry and to promote the highest ethical standards. - 8.
+Upon completion, students will be able to: - a.
+Explain the importance of funeral service professionals in developing relationships with the families and communities they serve. - b.
+Identify standards of ethical conduct in funeral service practice. - c.
+Interpret how federal, state, and local laws apply to funeral service in order to ensure compliance. - d.
+Apply principles of public health and safety in the handling and preparation of human remains. - e.
+Demonstrate technical skills in embalming and restorative art that are necessary for the preparation and handling of human remains. - Demonstrate skills required for conducting arrangement conferences, visitations, services, and ceremonies. - g.
+Describe the requirements and procedures for burial, cremation, and other accepted forms of final disposition of human remains. - h.
+Describe methods to address the grief-related needs of the bereaved. - i.
+Explain management skills associated with operating a funeral establishment. - Demonstrate verbal and written communication skills and research skills need for funeral service practice. - To respond to and provide for the educational and academic needs of the funeral industry. - To actively seek, maintain and cultivate a qualified and diverse faculty and staff dedicated to accomplishing the goals of AAMI. - 5.
+To provide quality instructional programs, appropriate technologies, support services and staff to achieve our educational goals. - 6.
 To develop in each student a sense of responsibility and instill in each the moral obligations inherent in this time-honored vocation.
-In addition, it is the goal of the school to ensure that each student recognizes that his/her role in society fulfills a multi-dimensional, multi-faceted function.
+In addition, it is the goal of the school to ensure that each student recognizes that his/her role in society fulfills a multi-dimensional. multi-faceted function.
 They will become: - a.
 Members of Society who dedicate themselves to the service of others in their hour of need.
 As members they learn that they will be present in the community for an extended time, often a career.
 As such, they learn to act with integrity so that the true nature of their work is seen for its time-honored, traditional value, and not as a windfall to be enjoyed at the loss of someone's loved one. - b.
 Managers who help to plan and organize the details of a funeral, a tribute to a life lived and an opportunity to bring the community together to pay its respects.
-They are hosts who provide an environment for the support of the community that brings comfort to the bereaved family. - Directors who professionally ensure the respectful disposition of a decedent and assist the bereaved family with getting back to the task of living. - To respond ethically and appropriately to internal and external constituents when defining standards of excellence and accountability. - 10.
-To provide a meaningful curriculum at the post-secondary level of instruction that encourages outstanding teaching, appropriate research and a commitment to excellence. - 11.
-To provide and maintain an environment that is welcoming, safe, functional, accessible and cost-effective. - 12.
+They are hosts who provide an environment for the support of the community that brings comfort to the bereaved family. - c.
+Directors who professionally ensure the respectful disposition of a decedent and assist the bereaved family with getting back to the task of living. - 7.
+To respond ethically and appropriately to internal and external constituents when defining standards of excellence and accountability. - To provide a meaningful curriculum at the post-secondary level of instruction that encourages outstanding teaching, appropriate research and a commitment to excellence. - To provide and maintain an environment that is welcoming, safe, functional, accessible and cost-effective. - 10.
 To provide access to AAMI's Associate Degree program in all 50 states, the District of Columbia, U.S. territories and to the military and their dependents anywhere in the world.